 Tuition reimbursement for teachers and teacher assistants is subject to the provisions A-F below:

-Tuition reimbursement per employee during any one contract year will be limited to $500.00 per graduate credit with a maximum of 6 credits per year.
+Tuition reimbursement per employee during any one contract year will be limited to the dollar equivalent of nine (9) times the tuition per graduate credit charged at Kean University.
 First year employees shall receive reimbursement after their contract is renewed.

 This reimbursement shall be specifically limited to tuition costs and only for the maximum number of credits set forth in the Limits section of this Article, and shall not cover or include fees, charges and costs for room, board, textbooks and supplies, transportation or any other such costs, fees or charges.
 Where it is not possible to so segregate such costs into covered and not covered segments, the college or university shall be requested by the employee concerned to make an appropriate allocation, which must be comparable in result to like institutions so offering an appropriate allocation in the degree of comparability to be subject to the determination by the Board of Education.

-B. Teacher assistants will be required to have the Superintendent's approval for all reimbursable credits.
+B. Teachers will be required to have Superintendent's approval for all reimbursable credits above six (6) in one contractual year.
+Teacher assistants will be required to have the Superintendent's approval for all reimbursable credits.
 Employees will be required to notify the Superintendent prior to taking any course for reimbursement.
 In any event, total reimbursement shall be limited to the maximum specified in paragraph A. of this article.